Monocoque: Race cars

-In motor racing, the safety of the driver depends on the car body, which must meet stringent regulations, and only a few cars have been built with monocoque structures.
-An aluminum alloy monocoque chassis was first used in the 1962 Lotus 25 Formula 1 race car and McLaren was the first to use carbon-fiber-reinforced polymers to construct the monocoque of the 1981 McLaren MP4/1.
+In motor racing, the safety of the driver depends on the car body, which must meet stringent regulations, and only a few cars have been built with monocoque structures, despite their benefit of lower weight.
+Lotus introduced the design in Formula racing, where it is now the standard, on its 1962 Lotus 25 Formula One race car, which had an aluminum alloy monocoque body-chassis, and McLaren was the first to use carbon-fiber-reinforced polymers to construct the monocoque of the 1981 McLaren MP4/1.
 In 1990 the Jaguar XJR-15 became the first production car with a carbon-fiber monocoque.

 Road cars

 The term monocoque is frequently misapplied to unibody cars.
-Commercial car bodies are almost never true monocoques but instead use the unibody system (also referred to as unitary construction, unitary body–chassis or body–frame integral construction), in which the body of the vehicle, its floor plan, and chassis form a single structure, while the skin adds relatively little strength or stiffness.
+Commercial car bodies are almost never true monocoques but instead use the unibody system (also referred to as unitary construction, unitary body–chassis or body–frame integral construction), in which the body of the vehicle, its floor pan, and chassis form a single structure, while the skin adds relatively little strength or stiffness.